Food in Turkey: Fall in love with these 8 Best Turkish Foods

 This soup is from Gaziantep in the southeastern region of Turkey.
 It is typically made from lamb but sometimes you will also see it made with beef.

 The meat is combined with rice, garlic, butter, oil, water, salt, pepper sauce, black pepper, and Aleppo flakes to create a dish from heaven.
+Some will consider this a spicy dish in Turkey but it is not typically super spicy.

 The meat is often on the bone so the rich flavor from a long-simmered bone broth adds to the richness of this soup.